arnauddhaene/brunel/README.md

 3. Open terminal
 4. type `cd build` in order to enter build folder (if folder does not exist, type in `mkdir build` beforehand)
 5. type `cmake ../` as CMakeList is in main folder
-6. type `make brunel` or `make bruneltest`
+6. type `make`
-7. run `./brunel` or `./bruneltest`
+7. run target `./brunel` or `./bruneltest` for gtest
-8. Data file will be in build folder.
+8. Data file will be in results folder
-9. Extract data file before cleaning
+9. Plotting can be done with jupyter or website (c.f. below)
-10. To clean, type in `find . ! -name rasterplot.ipynb -delete` as all generated files are in build folder (we wish to keep the jupyter notebook, however)
+10. To clean, type in `rm -r *`

 ### plot reproduction
 In order to plot the data, I developed a jupyter notebook file creating two plots : a scatterplot and a histogram.